 Heroin is a popular drug in British Columbia.
 It is no wonder why the RCMP is working hard to try to stop heroin from being distributed and sold on the streets.
 They do seize some of the heroin found in British Columbia.
 For example, in 2007, there were over 20 kilograms of heroin seized in British Columbia.
 Liquid heroin is also available in British Columbia.
 There were just under 100 milliliters of liquid heroin seized in British Columbia.
-In 2009, there were almost 200,000$ worth of heroin seized in one big bust.
+In 2009, there was almost 200,000$ worth of heroin seized in one big bust.

 But even with all the heroin being seized, the drug is still very much available on the streets.
-In 2012, there were another bust which uncovered over 50,000$ worth of heroin.
+In 2012, there was another bust which uncovered over 50,000$ worth of heroin.
 So the different police forces in British Columbia are still working hard to eliminate heroin from the province.

 Are there methamphetamine seizures in BC?

-There are a lot of methamphetamine being seized in British Columbia.
+There is a lot of methamphetamine being seized in British Columbia.
 A lot of people in the different parts of BC are working hard to make sure that methamphetamine is seized and the people involved are put behind bars.
 In 2007, there were over 90 kilograms of methamphetamine seized in British Columbia alone.
 This was the most seizures for any drugs in British Columbia that year.
-They also seized a lot of liquid methamphetamine, about 100 liters of meth.
+They also seized a lot of liquid methamphetamines, about 100 liters of meth.
 So methamphetamine is just about the most seized drug in British Columbia.
 But it doesn’t stop meth from coming into British Columbia and being rampant on the streets.

 In February 2009, there were 10 kilograms of meth found in Vancouver, BC.
 And still today, a lot of meth is still in circulation and poses a threat to the population.